What's New at UtahRails.net

 Barney's Canyon -- Added a new page about Kennecott's Barney's Canyon heap-leach gold mine, located about four miles north of Bingham Canyon.
 The mine was active from 1989 to 2001, with leach solution processing continuing for another five years.
 Reclamation began within a few years as the mine continued to expand, and continues today.

 May 16, 2023

 UP Numbered Trains -- Rearranged the Streamliner Timeline page and the Numbered Trains page for Union Pacific's early Streamliner passenger trains.
 The two pages now have links to eight new pages, each dedicated to one of UP's 1st through 8th Trains that entered service between 1934 for the 1st Train and 1938 for the 8th Train.
-These eight trains were all assigned to one of UP's famous City of Los Angeles, City of San Francisco, City of Portland, and City of Denver Streamliner trains.
+These eight trains were all assigned to one of UP's famous Streamliner trains (City of Los Angeles, City of San Francisco, City of Portland, and City of Denver).

-UP Streamliner Train Conststs -- Added a new album for Union Pacific drawings showing the consists of the railrad's "City" Streamliner passenger trains.
+UP Streamliner Train Consists -- Added a new album for Union Pacific drawings from Dick Harley, showing the consists of the railroad's "City" Streamliner passenger trains.

 May 9, 2023